paion-data/bertok/README.md

 ### Deployment

-wilhelm-ws has a dedicated release definition called [wilhelm-ws-release-definition](https://github.com/QubitPi/wilhelm-ws-release-definition) for its automated deployment.
+Bertok has a dedicated release definition called [bertok-release-definition](https://github.com/QubitPi/bertok-release-definition) for its automated deployment.
 Please check that our for details.

 License
 -------

-The use and distribution terms for [wilhelm-ws]() are covered by the [Apache License, Version 2.0].
+The use and distribution terms for [bertok]() are covered by the [Apache License, Version 2.0].

 [Apache License Badge]: https://img.shields.io/badge/Apache%202.0-F25910.svg?style=for-the-badge&logo=Apache&logoColor=white
 [Apache License, Version 2.0]: https://www.apache.org/licenses/LICENSE-2.0